 Some long-term care insurance policies will cover the costs of care management.
 We can help you determine if there are other options, such as Veterans Aid and Attendance, to help defray the out-of-pocket expense.

 Can a geriatric care manager save you money?

-Absolutely!
-Along with time and headache.
-With effective planning, monitoring and prevention we can help you avoid expensive and painful crises such as a fall, or hospitalization.
+Absolutely, along with time and headaches.
+With effective planning, monitoring, and prevention, we can help you avoid expensive and painful crises such, as a fall or hospitalization.
 We have a knowledge of community resources and eligibility requirements that allow you and your loved one to avail yourselves of existing free or low-cost services that may mean the difference between staying at home or having to move to an expensive facility.

-We also have a thorough understanding of Medicare, Medicaid, and long-term care insurance helps assure that the proper billing occurs and that all covered medical, hospital, and facility expenses are paid to the fullest extent allowable.
+We also have a thorough understanding of Medicare, Medicaid, and long-term care insurance.
+This ensures that the proper billing occurs and that all covered medical, hospital, and facility expenses are paid to the fullest extent allowable.
 Our extensive experience working with seniors and their families helps you avoid common and emotionally/financially costly mistakes.

 What if my family member resists care?

 Some elders resist geriatric care for fear of losing control over their lives.
 They cherish the independence they have enjoyed and see the idea of geriatric care services as an intrusion rather than a help.
 Our Professional Geriatric Care Managers can meet with you and your elder family member to discuss how care services can make things easier, safer, and less stressful for the elder, rather than being viewed as a loss of their personal freedom.

 Are you able to care for someone living in a retirement community?